m0nzderr/clearest/README.md

  .
 ( ) - 2.1.0
  .
+ . - Window to parallel universes: t:compile and macro
+ .
- . - Hybrid-ready (touch events, cordova, adaptations for third-party UI libraries) .
+ . - Hybrid-ready (touch events, cordova)
+ .
  . - Optimizations and performance improvements (e.g., using web workers behind the scenes for smoother .	 rendering?)